 A high-level general application approach can be detailed as followed:

-- Document Review – An open discussion with the vendor to understand technically the design and expected operations of the software/products will enable much faster analysis of the vulnerabilities and weakness that can be found.
-Data sheets and published information will be reviewed (Vendors documentation, previous research, blogs & forum comments.
-Default credentials, settings, etc).
+- Document review – An open discussion with the vendor to understand the technical design and expected operations of the software/products will enable much faster analysis of the vulnerabilities and weakness that can be found.
+Datasheets and published information will be reviewed (Vendors documentation, previous research, blogs & forum comments.
+Default credentials, settings, etc.).

-- Product Teardown – The product (hardware or software) will be taken apart into its component parts and each element identified in terms of its build, language, libraries, physical parts and key building blocks.
+- Product teardown – The product (hardware or software) will be taken apart into its parts and each element identified in terms of its build, language, libraries, physical parts and key building blocks.

-- Network Analysis – All protocols, services and ports being used will be captured and analysed.
+- Network analysis – All protocols, services and ports being used will be captured and analysed.
 Weak session authentication and encryption methods will be identified and exploitation attempted.
-Access to keys, certificates and other mechanisms to secure protocols will be investigated with the objective of trying to bypass, intercept and manipulate the expected behaviour.
+Access to keys, certificates and other mechanisms to secure protocols will be investigated to try to bypass, intercept and manipulate the expected behaviour.
 Server/client communications can be captured, dissected and replayed in an attempt to control and manipulate behaviour.

-- Process Monitoring – Though a detailed analysis on host and conducting various reverse engineering techniques, process monitoring, native and OS/3rd party API tracking will be analysed.
+- Process monitoring – Through a detailed analysis on the host and conducting various reverse engineering techniques, process monitoring, native and OS/3rd party API tracking will be analysed.
 Functions an application calls can indicate possible injection points as well as any additional processes that can be manipulated to cause unintended behaviour.
 The use of 3rd party functions, libraries and code may point to a secondary line of attack.

 - Open source vs commercial – Always check if there is an open source tool that can be used.
 Are there any OS components that are used that have known issues or for which the source code is available?

-- Protocol Analysis and Abuse – Any changes in the use of standard protocols will be examined.
-Known weaknesses in existing protocols will be identified & any customer changes examined in detail.
+- Protocol analysis and abuse – Any changes in the use of standard protocols will be examined.
+Known weaknesses in existing protocols will be identified & any customer changes reviewed in detail.